-A recent model [BMR09] allows for complete damage, such that the deformation is not well-defined.
+The model recently developed in [BMR07] allows for complete damage, such that the deformation is not well-defined.
 The evolution can be described in terms of energy densities and stresses.
-We introduce the notion of generalized energetic solution and show how the existence theory can be generalized to convex, but non-quadratic elastic energies.
+We introduce the notion of weak energetic solution and show how the existence theory can be generalized to convex, but non-quadratic elastic energies.
 We also discuss $\Gamma$ -convergence from partial to complete damage.